ibm-cloud-docs/vpc/file_storage_vpc_view.md

 For more information about the command options, see [`ibmcloud is share-mount-target`](/docs/vpc?topic=vpc-vpc-reference#share-mount-target-view).

-## Viewing file shares and mount targets with the API
+## Viewing file shares, share bindings, and mount targets with the API
 {: #file-storage-view-shares-targets-api}
 {: api}